TerriaJS/TerriaMap/README.md

 - [The terriajs7 branch of TerriaMap](https://github.com/TerriaJS/TerriaMap/tree/terriajs7) will use v7 TerriaJS, but will not receive further updates
 - We have a [migration guide](https://docs.terria.io/guide/contributing/migration-guide/) available for users of TerriaJS v7 to help them upgrade their applications to TerriaJS v8
 - Please chat to us and the community in our [GitHub discussions forum](https://github.com/TerriaJS/terriajs/discussions)

+## Installation Instructions (Updated 2023)

+1. Git clone
+2. NPM install
+3. In a new window run gulp:watch
+4. Run npm run start
+5. Give it a few minutes and the app should be running on http://localhost:3001/